London’s First Collective System Innovation Event

 Overview

-Diverse voices gathered at Innovation Works to tackle one of the most pressing challenges in mental health care: the lack of service coordination and system navigation in London-Middlesex.
+Diverse voices gathered at Goodwill to tackle one of the most pressing challenges in mental health care: the lack of service coordination and system navigation in London-Middlesex.
 MINDS London’s first Collective System Innovation (CSI) Event wasn’t just another conference – it was a catalyst for change, a fusion of lived experiences and professional expertise, all anchored in the revolutionary approach of Mindful Social Innovation.

 Day One: Setting the Stage for Transformation